• Target level of study

 Know-how and skills

-The holder of the bachelor's degree in economics
+The holder of the degree in Economics

 • Data processing and analysis